 The second line defines the variable 'dest'.
 It starts with the backup path as 'backup/demo/' and then adds the day.
 So, if you ran this on a Monday, the 'dest' variable would be '/backup/demo/Monday'.

-Do note that backticks (`) are used in the variable and not single quotes (').
+Notice that backticks (`) are used in the variable rather than single quotes (').

 The third line creates the destination directory as defined above.
 It used the '-p' option to create recursive directories if they do not exist.
 So if the script was run on a Friday, it would create '/backup/demo/Friday'.